Water: From Vulnerability to Strength

 This has enabled PUB to put in place a robust and sustainable water supply strategy known as the Four National Taps – water from local catchment, imported water, NEWater and desalinated water.

 Desalinated water has been a part of our water supply since 2005 when Singapore’s first desalination plant was opened.
 Today, Singapore has three desalination plants with the third at Tuas opened in 2018.
-We are also building two more desalination plants at Marina East and Jurong Island by 2020 to further strengthen Singapore’s water supply resilience.
+Two more desalination plants at Marina East and Jurong Island will be completed this year to further strengthen Singapore’s water supply resilience.

 Our approach to water management can be distilled into three key strategies: collect every drop of water; reuse water endlessly; and desalinate more seawater.

-PUB also works with the community to improve their water consumption habits.
+PUB also works with the community and reach out to a wide group of stakeholders to improve their water consumption habits.
 We adopt a multi-pronged approach to this: pricing water to reflect its scarcity value; mandating water efficiency standards; and encouraging water conservation practices.

 Singapore – The Global Hydrohub

-Singapore has also successfully hosted the Singapore International Water Week (SIWW) since 2008.
+Since 2008, Singapore has successfully hosted the Singapore International Water Week (SIWW).
 As the global platform for innovative water solutions, stakeholders from the world’s water industry gather at SIWW to share business opportunities, showcase the latest water technologies and co-create solutions.

 Explore collaborations and innovative water solutions within a vibrant ecosystem of companies, research institutions and water leaders.
 Experience Singapore’s “living laboratory” and learn how sustainable water management is essential to liveable cities.
 Shape the future of water and cities at SIWW, the world’s only integrated event on water and urban sustainability.